oktadev/okta-blog/_source/_posts/2022-07-21-jhipster-ci-cd.md

 - Enable the gateway Service
 - Enable the store Service

-The Kubernetes configuration created in the folder `jhipster-ci-cd/kubernetes` must be pushed to a GitHub repository, so Spinnaker can access it using the github artifact account created before.
+The Kubernetes configuration created in the folder `jhipster-ci-cd/kubernetes` must be pushed to a GitHub repository, so Spinnaker can access it using the GitHub artifact account created before.
 But before the push, Edit `kubernetes/store-k8s/store-deployment.yml` and set the image name with the fully qualified address:

 ```yml
 - name: store-app
   image: index.docker.io/indiepopart/store
 ```
 Do the same for `kubernetes/gateway-k8s/gateway-deployment.yml`.
-This is also required for the artifacts substitution to work.
+This is also required for the artifact substitution to work.

 Sign in to GitHub and create a public repository `jhipster-k8s`.
 Follow the instructions to push the existing `kubernetes` folder from your local using the command line.

-**IMPORTANT NOTE**: You will be pushing plain secrets contained in application and Kubernetes configuration.
+**IMPORTANT NOTE**: You will be pushing plain secrets contained in the application and Kubernetes configuration.
 To avoid this, you can run the JHipster registry locally to encrypt application configuration, and also set up `kubeseal` for Kubernetes secrets encryption.
 The process is described in a previous post [Kubernetes to the Cloud with Spring Boot and JHipster](/blog/2021/06/01/kubernetes-spring-boot-jhipster).

 Go back to Spinnaker UI, and in the pipeline configuration choose **Add Stage** and set the following values: